Four Money Habits Boomers Swore By That Millennials Are Walking Away From

 The National Association of Realtors (NAR) tracks affordability and recently reported that the average monthly mortgage payment rose 3%, while the median price of a single-family home increased by the same amount.

-Although mortgage rates have eased slightly from their peaks, they remain in the mid-6% range for a 30-year fixed — well above the 2% to 4% rates that many earlier buyers locked in.
-Add to that a steep drop in first-time buyers’ market share and a rise in the median first-time buyer age from 35 to 38, and you see why more Millennials are renting longer to preserve cash flow and flexibility.
+Although mortgage rates have eased slightly from their peaks, they remain in the mid-6% range for a 30-year fixed loan — well above the 2% to 4% rates that many earlier buyers locked in.
+Add to that a steep drop in first-time buyers’ market share and a rise in the median first-time buyer age from 35 to 38, and you see why more millennials are renting longer to preserve cash flow and flexibility.

-2. Moving money out of “safe” accounts and into investments
+2. Moving money out of 'safe' accounts and into investments

-Boomers were more likely to lean on CDs, savings accounts, and annuities which are solid tools in the right context.
+Boomers were more likely to lean on CDs, savings accounts and annuities, which are solid tools in the right context.
 Millennials, by contrast, are starting earlier with market investing, often using low-cost index funds and target-date funds inside 401(k)s and IRAs.

 3. Planning for retirement without pensions or Social Security

 On the Social Security side, trustees project the Old-Age and Survivors Insurance (OASI) trust fund will be depleted by 2033 under current law.
-After that, payroll taxes would still cover most benefits, but uncertainty around the program is nudging Millennials to save more on their own.
+After that, payroll taxes would still cover most benefits, but uncertainty around the program is nudging millennials to save more on their own.

-Financial expert Suze Orman recommends younger savers consider Roth 401(k), 403(b), or Roth IRA savings options since they can reduce your future tax risk and avoid required minimum distributions later in retirement.
+Financial expert Suze Orman recommends younger savers consider Roth 401(k), 403(b) or Roth IRA savings options since they can reduce your future tax risk and avoid required minimum distributions later in retirement.

 4. Leaving behind the idea of staying at one company for life